 In our first letter we seek to find out more information regarding evidence of an infringement of our copyright.
 Depending on the response to our letters we will then decide our next action.

 It is understood that recipients will be told what to do to negotiate a settlement, and will be warned that if they do not respond they could be found liable.
-They will be given 28 days to reply after the judge said that a 14 day limit requested by Ben
+They will be given 28 days to reply after the judge said that a 14 day limit requested

-would ask the ISP to slow down or terminate your internet connection if they did not comply was unjustified.
+tell users it would ask the ISP to slow down or terminate your internet connection if they did not comply was unjustified.